 What is CNC Turning?

 Turning is the process of rotating a part and applying cutting tools to it.
 As the part rotates layers of material are removed until the desired part dimensions are met.
-Turning is performed on a machine called a lathe.
-Lathes can turn faces, external diameters and internal diameters as well as taper and face work pieces.
-They can also broach, drill, ream and bore.
+Turning is performed on a machine called a lathe or turning center.
+Lathes can turn external diameters and internal diameters as well as taper and face work pieces.
+They can also tap, broach, drill, ream, perform hard turning and boring.

 CNC (computer numerical control) turning differs from CNC milling, on a CNC lathe the workpiece is spun and the machine tools travel on the x-axis whereas on a mill the tool rotates and stays stationary as the part is moved around it.
-A motor known as a spindle rotates the workpiece and chuck at varying RPM.
+A motor known as a spindle rotates the workpiece at varying RPM.
 The RPM depends on the parts dimension, cutting technique and material.
 Larger diameter parts will have a faster surface speed.
 Smaller parts need to be turned at higher rpm to meet the same surface speeds.
-Once the part reaches the proper cutting speed turning tools are applied.
+Once the part reaches the proper cutting speed machine tools are applied.

-Turning tools apply a cutting edge to the surface.
-As the part rotates the cutting tool slices material layer by layer.
+Machine tools apply a cutting edge to the surface.
+As the part rotates the cutting tool removes material layer by layer.
 As the diameter decreases the tool is adjusted inward keeping the same cut depth.
-It will also move on the z axis, from the front of the part to the back of the part near the chuck.
+It will also move on the z axis, which is parallel to the part.

 The part starts as a 3D file in a computer aided drawing (CAD) program.
 It’s then moved into a Computer Aided Manufacturing (CAM) program where tool pathing is created.
-Tool pathing is the directions the machine has to follow in order to complete the part.
-Once the engineer dails in the paths and runs a simulator he optimizes the code and eventually exports it.
+Tool pathing is the instructions the machine has to follow in order to complete the part.
+Once the engineer dials in the paths and runs a simulator he optimizes the code and eventually exports it.
 Skilled engineers use templates to quickly move through standard processes.

-GCODE is a code made up of different coordinates or moves, usually a letter followed by a number which corresponds to the machine function followed by a few numbers for axis movement, spindle rotational speed, tool change etc.
+GCODE is a code made up of different coordinates or moves.
+A letter followed by a number which corresponds to the machine function followed by a few numbers for axis movement, spindle rotational speed, tool change etc.

-The GCODE is then uploaded to the lathe.
+The GCODE is then uploaded to the turning center.
 Machine specific offsets are configured in software or at the machine as they may have slight variations.
 Tools are inserted into the machine turret in the corresponding tool number.
-We insert the required chuck, accessories and slot in the part.
-Now we let the machine do it’s thing while our hand hovers over the emergency stop button.
+The required chuck is equipped, accessories and slot in the part.
+We let the machine do it’s thing while our hand hovers over the emergency stop button.
 Once the first part completes we check it’s measurements and adjust the GCODE accordingly.
 When we are satisfied we move into production.